-7.2 Robustness check for 1997-2012
+7.2 ROBUSTNESS CHECK FOR 1997-2012

-So far, we use the augmented year 2012 data set for our analyses.
+So far, we have used the augmented year 2012 data set for our analyses.
 As a robustness check, we repeat our main analysis for each individual year between 1997 and 2012.
-The sample for this robustness check starts from the fiscal year 1997, because the wealth estimate for a CEO needed for the utility function requires at least five years of history and ExecuComp starts in 1992.
+The sample for this robustness check starts from the fiscal year 1997, because the wealth estimate for a CEO needed for the utility function requires at least five years of history and ExecuComp database only starts in 1992.
 Before 2006, the proxy statement does not disclose any complete data on previously granted options.
 Therefore, we estimate each CEO's option portfolio with the method proposed by Core and Guay (2002).
-After 2006, we are able to obtain all necessary information for each option grant and calculate the accurate option portfolios for each CEO.
+From 2006 onwards, we are able to obtain all necessary information for each option grant and calculate accurate option portfolios for each CEO.
 For the years before 2006, we do not take into account pension benefits, because they are not available in ExecuComp and are difficult to compile.
 Pensions can be regarded as negative risk-taking incentives (see Sundaram and Yermack (2007), and Edmans and Liu (2011)), so that we overestimate the risk-taking incentives in observed contracts.

-We take $\gamma = 3$ and apply the same calibration procedure for the CRRA-RTI model as in Table 2 Panel A. The results are summarized in Table 6.
-First of all, the means and medians for all variables listed in the table are of similar magnitudes as those in Table 2 Panel A, indicating that our findings are independent of the sample period.
-Second, two distance measures D_1 and D_2 and savings are relatively high for the periods 1998-2002 and 2007-2009, suggesting that our model better fits to the CEO contract in regular times than in the crisis period (IT bubbles and the recent financial crisis).
+We take $\gamma = 3$ and apply the same calibration procedure for the CRRA-RTI model as in Table 2, Panel A. The results are summarized in Table 6.
+First of all, the means and medians for all variables listed in the table are of similar magnitude to those in Table 2, Panel A, indicating that our findings are independent of the sample period.
+Second, two distance measures D_1 and D_2 and savings are relatively high for the periods 1998-2002 and 2007-2009, suggesting that our model is a better fit to the CEO contract in normal times than during periods of crisis (for example, IT bubbles or the recent financial crisis).

-7.3 CEO dismissals
+7.3 CEO DISMISSALS

 Our model does not incorporate any CEO dismissals.
-However, when the past stock price performance is bad, the CEO is likely to lose his position and suffers a negative shock on his wealth and human capital (e.g., Coughlan and Schmidt (1985), Kaplan (1994), Fee and Hadlock (2004), Jenter and Kanaan (2015), Kaplan and Minton (2012), and Peters and Wagner (2014)).
-The absence of CEO dismissal is of particular concern for our analysis where an important layer of risk perceived by the CEO is missing in our model.
+However, when the past stock price performance is poor, the CEO is likely to lose his position and suffers a negative shock to his wealth and human capital (e.g., Coughlan and Schmidt (1985), Kaplan (1994), Fee and Hadlock (2004), Jenter and Kanaan (2015), Kaplan and Minton (2012), and Peters and Wagner (2014)).
+The fact that there is no CEO dismissal within our model is of particular concern for our analysis in that an important element of perceived risk for the CEO is missing.
 Therefore, we address these shortcomings here by introducing the threat of dismissal into the CEO's wealth function.

 Specifically, we follow Dittmann and Maug (2007) and estimate a logit regression for CEO dismissals.
 The dummy variable for CEO dismissal is equal to one if a CEO who is in the data set in 2008 leaves the company within five years and ExecuComp records "resigned" as the reason for leaving.
-We regress this dummy variable on the 5-year stock return from 2008 to 2012.24 Then, we use these parameters of the logistic function to estimate the probability of CEO dismissal as a function of terminal stock returns $p(P_T/P_0)$.
-We assume that the CEO loses all her compensation in the event of dismissal, which is most likely an overstatement as severance pay is ignored here.
-That is, we redefine the end-of-period wealth (compare W_T^d on page 10) as
+We regress this dummy variable on the five-year stock return from 2008 to 2012.25 Then, we use these parameters of the logistic function to estimate the probability of CEO dismissal as a function of terminal stock returns $p(P_T/P_0)$.
+We assume that the CEO loses all his compensation in the event of dismissal, which is most likely an overstatement since severance pay is ignored here.
+That is, we redefine the end-of-period wealth (compare W_T^d on page 11) as